sofiabarragan/website/content/project/bayes_cap/index.md

 In collaboration with [Juthi Dewan](https://juthidewan-portfolio.netlify.app), [Sam Ding](https://sdingx.github.io/portfolio/), and Vichy Meas, we designed this project for our Bayesian Statistics course taught by [Dr. Alicia Johnson](https://ajohns24.github.io/portfolio/).
 We would like to thank Alicia for guiding us through Bayes and the capstone experience!

-A reproducible version of this blog post with all code can be found [here](https://freddybarragan.netlify.app/media/bayes/bayes_final.html).
+Our project cumulatively included 97 pages of double-spaced text and code!
+So, for this blog post we are exclusively reporting our findings and printing only the most essential code chunks.
+A detailed and reproducible version of this blog post with **all** code included can be found [here](https://freddybarragan.netlify.app/media/bayes/bayes_final.html).

 We were initially interested in characterizing New York City's internal racial dynamics using demography, geographic mobility, community health, and economic outcomes.
 As this project developed, we found ourselves thinking about the relationships between transportation (in)access and housing inequity.
 There are two main sections in our project: **Subway Accessibility** and **Transportation and Structural Inequity**.

 In **Subway Accessibility**, we explore transportation deserts, and the significant determinants of subway access in New York City are using two Bayesian classification models.
 If you have questions or thoughts about this section in particular, please feel free to reach out to [Sam](https://sdingx.github.io/portfolio/) or Vichy by email!

-While in **Transportation and Structural Inequity**, we extend our discussion of transportation access to study its relationship to rental prices and evictions using both simple and hierarchical Bayesian multivariate regression.
+While in **Transportation and Structural Inequity**, we extend our discussion of transportation access to study its relationship to rental prices and evictions using hierarchical Bayesian multivariate regression.
 In the [extended document](https://freddybarragan.netlify.app/media/bayes/bayes_final.html), we also fit non-hierarchical spatial models to control for the underlying spatial relationships between neighborhoods.
 However, we omit major discussion of these models in this blog post as Bayesian spatial regression was beyond the scope of this course.
 If you have questions about these models, please reach out to either [Juthi](https://juthidewan-portfolio.netlify.app) or me by email!

 First, however, let us do a data introduction: